Morag0/DAT251-Sortify/README.md

 ./gradlew bootRun
 ```

-**3️⃣ Run the Backend with Docker Locally**
+**3️⃣ Run and Test the Backend with Docker Locally**
 To run the backend using Docker locally, follow these steps:

 1. ### START DOCKER DESKTOP ON YOUR LOCAL MACHINE

-2. Run the following commands:
+2. Using docker OR docker-compose

 ```bash
 # Build the Docker Image (remember the period after "sortify-backend")